userfrosting/learn/pages/04.routes-and-controllers/02.REST/docs.md

 ---
 title: RESTful Design
+metadata:
     description: Representational State Transfer (REST) is a design paradigm for efficient, scalable communication between clients and the server.
 taxonomy:
     category: docs
 ---